A statement of intent for my developing professional practice

 Stage director Greg Eldridge trained at The Opera Studio Melbourne in Australia before completing specialist study in Opera Directing at the Accademia Europea di Firenze in Italy.
 He is a graduate of the two most prestigious training programs for opera directors in the world - the Merola Program in San Francisco, and the Jette Parker Young Artist Programme at Covent Garden in London.
 In 2015, the position of Jette Parker Associate Director was created especially for Greg.

-Greg has recently been appointed Associate Professor of Opera Directing at the prestigious College-Conservatory of Music in Cincinnati, Ohio.
+Associate Professor of Opera Directing at the College-Conservatory of Music in Cincinnati, Ohio.

 Statement of Intent